How to build a website like Amazon without coding

 Amazon offers this feature, but not every marketplace idea needs it.

 For example, second-hand marketplace giants like Vinted and Depop don’t have a multivendor shopping cart.
 They have a “Buy now” button that lets a customer make a purchase much more quickly.
-If a customer wants to buy two items, they click on “Buy now” twice.
+If a customer wants to buy two items, they click “Buy now” twice.

 However, before deciding whether or not you need one, you can read more in our guide on building a multi-vendor shopping cart.
 It provides more context for evaluating this decision.